andrewhong5297/mirror_social_drop/README.md

 - all dune py files help get data for editions, crowdfunds, auctions, and splits (saved in main_datasets -> dune_data).
 There are some extra manualy reconcilliations that are made for these WIP
 - for running order, it's mirror_graph_network.py (formatting all graph data to get centrality measurements) then mirror_all_features_recon.py (for rewards calculations/visualizations).

+for updating data in the future:

+- require updates from mirror team for all created splits, auctions, crowdfunds, and editions
+- require dune updates for contributors across auctions, crowdfunds, and editions. splits needs to be manual due to missing data (possible missing contract to be decoded)
+- require udpates from mirror team for twitter-ethereum address verification and votes.json file
+- require an update to twitter mentions data

 still left to do:
 - [ ]  make sure all contracts missing in missing_contracts.csv really had no one purchase or contribute to them (so far editions and crowdfunds are included)
 - [ ]  clean twitter mentions data (currently taking the mentions from their most recent 2000 tweets, may need to go for 5000).